Moontower (band): Formation

-Season 1: The Ballad of William Hollywood EP (2018-2019)
+Season 1: The Ballad of William Hollywood EP (2018–2019)

 Moontower released their debut single "William" in April 2018, inspired by one of the trio’s housemates, William Hollywood, who also directed and appeared in the song's music video.
 The single accumulated 100,000 streams in its first two weeks.
 The next two singles continued the story of William Hollywood, with "Leaving You Behind" in July 2018 and "Long Hair" in October 2018.
 After sold out shows at the Moroccan Lounge and the Echo in Los Angeles in October 2018 and January 2019 respectively, as well as a string of tour dates supporting The Driver Era and Cold War Kids in March 2019, Moontower released their debut EP Season 1: The Ballad of William Hollywood on May 9, 2019.
 The 7 track concept album focuses on its titular character as a vehicle for the band to convey their own upbringings and adolescent experiences, and was accompanied by a 3 episode video series following him in a "story of love, loss, and recovery in a psychedelic suburbia."
 That summer the band promoted their release on a tour supporting Night Riots, and made their first major festival appearance at Reading & Leeds.
 Season 2 is in the pre-production stage.

 What Day Is It?
-EP (2020-Present)
+EP (since 2020)

 Moontower released 3 additional singles in the first half 2020: "Rerun" in February, "Burn Me" in March, and "Got My Way" in May, inspired by Berger's mothers' heart attack.
 In July, the band released their first collaborative single "Guess I'm Jaded" with Goldroom after meeting him at the Satellite in Silver Lake, which was later remixed by RAC among other artists on a remix EP released that August.
 Though the band's 2020 headline tour was postponed due to the COVID-19 pandemic, they put on a virtual tour in July presented by Bandsintown.
 The four-night interactive "What Day Is It?" tour benefitted Know Your Rights Camp and NIVA, and featured 4 different openers, all of whom were meant to open for Moontower on their postponed tour.
 On August 28, 2020, Moontower released their sophomore EP What Day Is It? featuring singles previously released in 2020 in addition to "Hit The Lights", all of which they performed in a live video of the same title released in May.
 "Hit the Lights" was accompanied by a video inspired by Vanessa Carlton's "A Thousand Miles" and reached #1 on KROQ's "Locals Only" program.